 Town Talks Live believes WE can build community through shared stories, discussions, books, and topics of interest that matter to all.
 TTL provides regular opportunities for engagement to better represent ourselves and our communities, and, in doing so, find and demand better representation from our elected officials!
 Town Talks Live has put together a workshop trio to guide us as we work toward strengthening conversations within our communities to protect and enhance our Democracy.
-Each quarter, a trio of workshops will be offered, covering the ideas that follow, but updated, as new developments, information and needs arise,
+Workshops will be offered, focusing on how to have conversations with others in the community and ripple out, policy concerns and actions.
+This is how Town Halls should be.
+Let’s build the future we want, by talking about the present we have!
+Each workshop will have multiple venues, so find the one closest to you, held in District 2.
+Help spread the word!

 Click on Events to sign up!
 Bringing others into the fold?
 Have them sign up!
-Events will post quarterly and will be at St. Louis County Library Locations during the daytime and virtual in the evening.
+Events will post quarterly and will be at a variety of Library Locations throughout District 2, weekdays and one Saturday a month.
+And, possibly in the evening.
+Searching for venues!

 To be scheduled up to Midterms!